kerkocmatija/PH-Bezier-curves/README.md

 The main beauty of such curves comes in play when we compute their *offset curves*.
 Once we have PH Bezier curve the offset is immediate, even more the offset is then rational Bezier curve.
 Why is this so important?
 For computers the rational curve is quick and *exact* to compute.
 Meaning, we don't need approximations or other tools otherwise used in computer aided design.

 In the last section we also explored representation of Bezier curves in the complex plane C. We found out that we can write PH curve much more compactly if we make use of the complex numbers.

+We implemented a Matlab code for PH Bezier curves as well as code for generating figures.